Home

 -

 NN NP NR NT NU used to be Porsgrunn.
-The office there is closed and the letters transferred
+The office there is closed and the letters transferred to

 -